Target shooting is a fun, accessible and fast-growing sport. Popular with girls and boys and suitable for disabled and able-bodied children.

 Give it a shot!

-To find out more about our 1-hour taster sessions or 2-week trials, please fill out this short form, including your preferred location, and we’ll get back to you with further details.
+To find out more about our taster sessions, 2-week trials or our full courses, please fill out this short form, including your preferred location, and we’ll get back to you with further details.